• Skip to primary navigation

 For the sauce

-• ⅛ cup mustard (I use dijon mustard, but any will work)
+• ¼ cup mustard (I use Dijon mustard, but yellow mustard is also a good option)

 • ½ teaspoon sea salt